nap2000/docs/console.rst

 If the audio file contains medical terms then you can add some additional parameters to use `AWS Transcribe  Medical <https://aws.amazon.com/transcribe/medical>`_

 #.
+Add the parameter: auto_annotate=yes
+#.
 Add the parameter: medical=yes
+#.
+Add a parameter to identify the source question which must be of type 'audio':  source=qname
 #.
 Set the audio type to either "dictation" or "conversation":  med_type=dictation

 Only US English is supported as a language for madical transcriptions.